 A new clubhouse has enhanced the opportunities for the club.

-The Adelaide Hills Pétanque Club is an affiliate member of the SA Pétanque League, with two members attending League meetings and currently fourteen people competing in League matches.
+The Adelaide Hills Pétanque Club is an affiliate member of the SA Pétanque League, with two members attending League meetings and currently 21 people competing in League matches.
 We participate in the League’s annual calendar of events, and League days in the hills are always enjoyed by League members from other clubs.

 The activities of the Club are still expanding, not just within the Club itself, but also into the community.
 We have on several occasions held pétanque workshops at primary schools in the surrounding area.
 The Sunday morning, Wednesday morning and Wednesday night competitions are a popular community activity.
 Visitors are always very welcome, and Club boules are available for the use of anyone who wants to become familiar with the game before committing themselves to outlaying funds on their own equipment.
-The club has grown into a prosperous organisation whose members appreciate and enjoy the atmosphere of friendliness and camaradie which surrounds all games and the social functions which the Club holds throughout the year.
+The club has grown into a prosperous organisation whose members appreciate and enjoy the atmosphere of friendliness and camaraderie which surrounds all games and the social functions which the Club holds throughout the year.